 - undertake a Security Risk Profile Assessment (SRPA), an assessment of the current risks to your organisation’s information assets;

-- submit a high level PDSP including attestation by 31 August 2018 and every two years thereafter (or sooner if there is significant organisational change).
+- submit a copy of the PDSP including attestation by 31 August 2020 and every two years thereafter (or sooner if there is significant organisational change).

 Additionally, organisations are required to cooperate with us when we undertake monitoring and assurance activities such as audits or reviews.